henriyazbeck/Meme_flask_app/README.md

 # Meme_flask_app

-Meme Flask App is a simple web application built using Flask that allows users to get memes refreshed every 30s.
+Meme Flask App is a simple web application built using Flask that allows users to get memes refreshed every 30 s.
 It provides a user-friendly interface generating humorous memes.
 Users can browse memes.

 ## Features